zammad/zammad-admin-documentation/channels/email/accounts/email-notification.rst

 User
    Your account login/username.

-   .. hint:: The notification sender address can be configured within the :doc:`Settings tab <../settings>`.
+   .. hint:: The “From:” address on system notifications can be configured under
+      :doc:`Channels > Email > Settings > Notification Sender <../settings>`.

 Password
    Your account password.